-Generally, levels of use throughout the Central MSP Area, and in fact Namibian ocean space as a whole, are relatively low.
+Generally, levels of use throughout the Namibian ocean space as a whole are relatively low.
+This is particularly true for the northern MSP area but also the case in the busiest of the three MSP areas, the central section.
 Nevertheless, the report identifies a number of current and possible future spatial conflicts between sectors.
 Hotspots of use surround the relatively small coastal area of the expanding Walvis Bay port, extending north to Swakopmund.
+Another hotspot of use is in the Lüderitz area.